“Sometimes in waves of change we find our true direction.” – Unknown

 — Find serenity in the fact that most “intense” people are also very curious and excite easily; two very endearing traits.

-— Find serenity in the fact that some believe that the more intense someone feels an experience, the further the depth of their learning from that experience.
+— Find serenity in the fact that many believe the more intense someone feels an experience, the further the depth of their learning from that experience.

 I promise you this.
-If/when your child’s intensity subsides or goes away (which I hope it never will for mine), you will be missing it.
+If and when your child’s intensity subsides or goes away (which I hope it never will for mine), you will be missing it.
 I know that I personally approach everything with intensity.
 Not on the same scale as my son, but the intensity is still there.
-I approach my blogging with intensity, my family, my children and my husband.
-So maybe he is learning to be “intense” from me and you know what, maybe thats not so bad…
+I approach my writing with intensity, my children, and my husband.

-Think about it, there is no more intense love then the love we have for our kids, right?
+So maybe, just maybe, my son is learning to be “intense” from me, and maybe that’s really not so bad after all.
+Think about it, there is no more intense love than the love we have for our kids, right?